-European airfreight volumes have been negative since March 2018, but only by small single-digit margins (-1% to -3%), until November 2018.
-Unfortunately, since then, volumes have started to further deteriorate.
-Our European Airfreight Index was down a concerning -7.2% in April, only down -2.6% in May, dropped -7.5% in June, and the July index fell -5.8%, and consistent with the deteriorating Eurozone PMI.
-While the -6.9% July overall drop in London airfreight volume suggests that economic headwinds from Brexit remain, particularly since the largest rates of decline (down -11% to -25%) are being experienced in the lanes between (to and from) London and other EU airports.
+European airfreight volumes have been negative since March 2018, but were only negative by small single-digit margins (-1% to -3%), until November 2018.
+Then, volumes started to further deteriorate.
+Our European Airfreight Index was down an alarming - 7.2% in April, recovered slightly and was only down -2.6% in May, before dropped back to more concerning rates of contraction (-7.5% in June, -5.8% in July, -8.6% in August, and -7.9% in September) which are consistent with the deteriorating Eurozone PMI.
+While the recent more severe drop in London airfreight volumes (-9.9% August, -11.7% September, -8.2% October) suggests that economic headwinds from Brexit are not only real but are an increasingly negative headwind, particularly since the some of the largest rates of decline (down -11% to -25%) have been experienced in the lanes between (to and from) London and other EU airports.
 Although the European data is by itself distressing, it's the Asian data that has become the most alarming.

-Asian airfreight volumes were essentially flat from June to October 2018, but have since deteriorated at an accelerating pace (November -3.5%, December -6.1%, January -5.4%, February -13.2%, March -3.6%, -10.2% in April, -8.5% in May, -7.4% in June, -6.8% July, and preliminary August -9.4%).
+Asian airfreight volumes were essentially flat from June to October 2018, but have since deteriorated at an accelerating pace (November -3.5%, December -6.1%, January -5.4%, February -13.2%, March -3.6%, -10.2% in April, -8.5% in May, -7.4% in June, -6.8% in July, -7.8% in August, -7.1% in September, and -4.8% in October (the Broughton Capital initial estimate).
+Before anyone starts to celebrate the less negative percentage, we should point out that this is partially driven by the negative on top of negative comparisons that are now being lapped.